manaflow-ai/coderouter/README.md

 <h1 align="center">coderouter</h1>

-CLI for running Claude Code on GLM-4.7, MiniMax M2.1, Kimi K2, AWS Bedrock, GCP Vertex, and more.
+CLI for running Claude Code with GLM-4.7, MiniMax M2.1, Kimi K2, AWS Bedrock, GCP Vertex, and more.

 No more juggling environment variables or hot swapping `~/.claude/settings.json` just to switch providers.